ron-rivest/MIT-6.S898-climate-change/projects.md

   * use dimension-reduction and clustering methods to identify different kinds of patterns in observational data (e.g. El Niño, types of hurricanes, atmospheric "rivers")
   * run realistic simulations of forest fires and study their sensitivity to surrounding climate (air temperature, soil moisture, humidity)
   * replicate classic papers in climate modelling using modern, high-level software (Can you exactly replicate their results?
 How would their results change if you made different basic assumptions?)
-* Policy projects
+* Policy
   * a report on the impact of a progressive carbon tax on energy systems, global emissions, and climate
   * a review of the various geoengineering proposals and their benefits,
-* Technological projects
+* Technological
   * carry out life cycle analysis for the total emissions of conventional products (e.g. internal combustion engine cars, incandescent lightbulbs, ...) as compared to sustainable versions of the product (e.g. electric cars, LED lightbulbs, ...)
-* Data science / Visualization projects
+* Data science / Visualization
   * develop a web-hosted queryable database of successful emission mitigation programs
   * create Virtual Reality / Augmented Reality visualizations of climate change
-* Software projects
+* Software
   * develop an app which plots the historical and future climate at a given GPS location
   * develop a climate change game (many of these exist, the hard part is making it fun!)
   * write an Alexa app that can convert between behaviors (e.g. flight from SFO to BOS) into carbon emissions (e.g. in tons of CO2 emitted or added concentration of CO2 in ppm)
   * develop a high-level Julia wrapper for a climate model (or other climate-related software)
+* Machine Learning
+  * see this [twitter thread](https://twitter.com/raspstephan/status/1169735953419821056?s=20) summarizing a recent workshop on Machine Learning in Climate
 * Political action
   * develop and carry out an action plan for a local grassroots climate / environmental organization
   * develop a campaign plan focused on addressing climate change for a politican (or run for public office yourself!)